 Ben Dennehy is a communications manager with the American Consumer Institute where he works with the broader team to advance communication initiatives for the Institute.
 Prior to coming to ACI, Ben worked at Young Voices within their external communications team and completed the Koch Associate Program.
 Ben has also worked within policy administration at the Australian Embassy to Washington, DC and brings a unique perspective to the ACI team, witnessing firsthand the impact government policy can have on individuals, families and businesses across the globe.

 Completing a Bachelors in Political Science from the Australian National University, Ben has applied his professional and academic experience to make an impact to policy formation and execution in the US.

-As a policy analyst for the American Consumer Institute, Tirzah writes on technology and regulatory issues.
+As ACI’s technology director, Tirzah writes on a wide variety of technology and regulatory-related issues.
 Prior to coming to ACI Tirzah worked for the premier policy think tank in Pennsylvania where she focused on economic and fiscal policy.

 Additionally, she has experience working with think tanks around the globe and has been fortunate to witness firsthand the positive impacts policy can have in individuals’ lives.